vectorgrp/OSC-NCAP-scenarios/README.md

   - Overwrite the files in the DYNAdatabase and/or your Simulation Project with the ones provided in this repository.
   - Create new Scenarios and Tasks in DYNA4 in case additional NCAP scenarios are covered compared to your DYNA4 installation.
 Simply duplicate an existing one and load the newly added OpenSCENARIO file.
   - You may want to change the 'CatalogLocations' of 'VehicleCatalog' and 'PedestrianCatalog' back to 'OpenSCENARIO/Catalogs/Vehicles' and 'OpenSCENARIO/Catalogs/Pedestrians' as in the files delivered with DYNA4 to get a proper visualization of the entities.

+## Citation

+If you want to refer to this work in publications, please cite "Automated NCAP tests with ASAM OpenSCENARIO"; Jakob Kaths, Benedikt Schott, Hannah Bernauer, Markus Pielmeier, André Pinnel.
+AutoTest Technical Conference, 2024 [In Press].

 ## Legal